GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 meditation](https://www.sciencedirect.com/science/article/abs/pii/S1053810012000578)
 may significantly boost the success rate if used properly.
 At this point, many authors insert an image of a psychic with a crystal ball.

+A straightforward ad-hoc design without any foresight is what brings the most suffering along with the loads of unneeded work.
+Use-case-based modeling allows to estimate what subsystems and layers of functionality your software may have, and what internal APIs, facades, and adapters you need to think about carefully.

 ### Domain-Driven Design